Image copyright: the trial

 Why write a book?

 Personally, business is better than ever, so do I need the additional workload?
 As with anything, there are pros and cons.

 The preparation involved will undoubtedly improve my knowledge of the industry, which is a big plus, and in a way, I’d consider it like return to education — spending long periods of time researching a personally chosen subject.
 I’ve also been contemplating writing a book, although on the other hand, sacrifices will obviously need made, and I won’t be able to focus as much on client projects.

 It’s no longer a requirement to use traditional publishers, and with the digital age comes the ability to self-publish your book.
-Cardiff-based designer, Mark Boulton, is doing just that in the form of an ebook, and recently shared how he’ll deliver his published works online.
+Cardiff-based designer, Mark Boulton, is doing just that in the form of an ebook, and recently shared how he’ll deliver his published works online (broken link removed, 2014).